Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Numerical Experiments on Opacity and Nuclear Reaction Rates

-The reaction rates of H burning can significantly influence whether a star evolves into an RSG; however, it remains unclear whether this effect originates primarily from core H burning during the main-sequence phase or from shell H burning in the post-main-sequence phase.
-To address this question, we constructed another set of models, Grid (d), in which the CNO cycle reaction rates are modified only during the post-main-sequence shell H-burning phase using $\eta_{\rm shellCNO}$, while remaining unchanged during the main sequence.
+The reaction rates of H burning can strongly influence whether a star evolves into an RSG, but it is unclear whether this sensitivity originates mainly from core or shell H burning.
+One might intuitively expect shell H burning in the post-main-sequence phase to drive envelope expansion.
+To test this, we construct Grid (d), where the CNO reaction rates are modified only during post-main-sequence shell H burning (scaled by $\eta_{\rm shellCNO}$) while leaving main-sequence burning unchanged.

-Figure~\ref{fig:HshellCNO-zbase} shows the resulting $R_{\rm max}$ values for models with varying $\eta_{\rm shellCNO}$.
-Despite some scatter in the data, it is clear that $\eta_{\rm shellCNO}$ has little impact on the final radii of supergiants.
-In general, even when $\eta_{\rm shellCNO}$ is extremely low, stars with sufficiently high opacity can still expand to RSG dimensions.

-This suggests that the strong dependence of $R_{\rm max}$ on $\eta_{\rm CNO}$ observed in Grid (c) primarily originates from core H burning during the main sequence, rather than from shell H burning in the post-main-sequence phase.
-In other words, our results reveal that nuclear burning during the main sequence can significantly affect the degree of envelope expansion during the post-main-sequence stage.
+Figure~\ref{fig:HshellCNO-zbase} presents the resulting $R_{\rm max}$ values.
+Despite some scatter, $\eta_{\rm shellCNO}$ has only a minor effect on the maximum radii of supergiants.
+This shows that the strong dependence of $R_{\rm max}$ on $\eta_{\rm CNO}$ seen in Grid (c) may not originate from shell H burning, but rather from modifications to core H burning during the main sequence.
+Thus, we obtain the intriguing result that nuclear burning in the main sequence can significantly influence the degree of envelope expansion later in evolution.